hashicorp/terraform/website/source/docs/providers/contentful/r/contentful_locale.html.markdown

 # contentful\_locale

 The ``contentful_locale`` resource creates and manages [locales](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/locales).
-This allow you to define translatable content to be delivered.
+This allows you to define translatable content to be delivered.

 ## Usage